James W. Keyes

-James W. Keyes is currently the chairman of Wild Oats Marketing LLC.
-Previously, Keyes served as chief executive officer of 7-Eleven, Inc., and chairman and CEO of Blockbuster, Inc.
+James W. Keyes (born March 17, 1955) is an American businessman who is the chairman of Key Development LLC.
+Previously, Keyes served as chief executive officer (CEO) of 7-Eleven and was the chairman and CEO of Blockbuster.

-Education
+Early life and education

+Keyes was born on March 17, 1955, in Grafton, Massachusetts.
+He was the youngest of six children born to parents who were factory workers that separated when he was a child.
+Keyes' father, who taught him how to make deposits and withdrawals at a bank, died prematurely.
+Keyes was raised in central Massachusetts, where his family lived in a three-room house that lacked plumbing.

-Keyes graduated cum laude and Phi Beta Kappa with a bachelor's degree from the College of the Holy Cross.
-He also obtained an MBA from Columbia Business School in 1980.
+Keyes attended Millbury High School before being educated at the College of the Holy Cross, where he graduated cum laude and Phi Beta Kappa with a bachelor's degree.
+He helped to defray his expenses in college by working a shift at McDonald's.
+In 1980, he earned a Master of Business Administration (M.B.A.) from Columbia Business School.

 Career

 From 1980 to 1985, Keyes worked for the Gulf Oil Corporation (now called Chevron).
 Keyes joined CITGO Petroleum in 1985, which was then a subsidiary of 7-Eleven, Inc. In May 1996, he became the chief financial officer of 7-Eleven Inc. In 1998, he became chief operating officer of the company.

 In 2000, Keyes was appointed president and CEO of 7-Eleven, a position he held until 2005.
 He retired from 7-Eleven when it was sold to Seven & I Holdings Co.
 As president and CEO, Keyes implemented new retail systems technology that improved product assortment decisions.

 Keyes served as chairman and chief executive officer of Blockbuster, Inc., from 2007 to 2011, being brought into the company by investor and Blockbuster board member Carl Icahn.
 In 2007, Keyes helped Blockbuster acquire Movielink, a streaming video service, to compete with Netflix and Apple TV.
 Keyes chose to shift focus from online to the stores and tried to improve the company's finances through moves such as restoring late fees.
 Keyes attributed its struggles to having to both grow the company to please Icahn and to pay back its $1 billion in debt in 2009, which made refinancing very difficult owing to the financial crisis.
 Keyes led the company after it filed for bankruptcy and facilitated a sale to Dish Network.

 Keyes is founder of the Education is Freedom foundation, which provides college scholarships for hard-working young students.

 Keyes has been a director of Murphy USA Inc. since August 2013.

 Keyes serves on numerous civic boards, including the American Red Cross national board of governors, the Cooper Institute, and the Dallas Education Foundation.